- Our services

 A list of frequently asked questions from our clients:

-A design is the first step in creating a beautiful, landscaped garden.
-It allows you to conceptualise what your garden will look like before installation and helps to ensure that the hard and soft (plant) landscaping materials have been calculated correctly.
-A design also provides our installation team with an accurate template to work from, ensuring that everyone is ‘on the same page’ when it comes to your garden.
+A design allows you to conceptualise what your garden will look like before installation and helps to ensure that the hard and soft (plant) landscaping materials have been calculated correctly.
+A design also provides us with an accurate template to work from, so we are all on the ‘same page’ when it comes to your garden.

 Yes, provided they are of a quality that is enhancing your garden and not taking away from it.
 Pavers and pebbles can sometimes be used in a different part of the garden, and if we can incorporate them we’ll do so.
 Sometimes though, pavers can be so old and broken that changing them to a new and modern style will transform your garden.

 Yes, you’re welcome to.
 And if you require assistance during the project you can call on us on a consultative basis.

 Generally it’s best to let the other landscaper install the garden for you, as it is their creative design and they will therefore fully understand the garden and the spec you have provided to them.
 If you’d like us to quote for your garden then let us provide you with our own design and costing, and you can then compare the two.
 An exception to this is when you have used a designer or landscape architect who does not have an installation team, in which case we’ll evaluate the design and advise or quote accordingly.

 Yes, but only if the BOQ comes with a professional design.

 Yes we can.
 To ensure a successful project we would make a trip prior to installation – for which we would charge a travel and consultation fee.
 Thereafter, for the installation, we would bring some of our team members or manage the project using local labour.